jaden/totp-generator/Readme.md

 It uses the excellent [otpauth](https://github.com/zant95/otpauth) package, downloaded from [raw.githubusercontent.com/zant95/otpauth/master/dist/otpauth.min.js](https://raw.githubusercontent.com/zant95/otpauth/master/dist/otpauth.min.js).

-## Private key in URL
+## Providing parameters in the URL

-You can also provide the key in the URL, for example: `https://totp.danhersam.com/#/KEY`
+You can also provide the key, digits and token period using a query string in the URL, for example: `https://totp.danhersam.com/?period=60&digits=6&key=KEY`

 ## Authy support